Navigating the Devo app

-You will see a dynamic chart that displays the amount of events received over a specific period of time.
+You will see a dynamic chart that displays the number of events received over a specific period of time.
 Plus, it analyzes previous periods of time and predicts future trends.
 The white line indicates the number of events received over the period of time indicated.
 The green band represents the average amount of data received in the past.

 The following table describes the settings you can configure to visualize different sets of information.

 Click the refresh icon to update the contents of the chart each time you change the setting options.